Trump launches re-election campaign, presents himself as outsider and victim

 “Tonight I stand before you to officially launch my campaign for a second term as president of the United States,” Trump said.
 “I promise you I will never ever let you down.”

-The Trump of 2020 bears a strong resemblance to the Trump of 2016 - brash and eager to blast opponents and promote tough policies on trade and immigration.
+Over the course of a speech that lasted an hour and 20 minutes, Trump blasted the news media as “fake news,” took credit for a strong economy, said he was putting the heat on China on trade, promoted his proposal for a “space force,” vowed to protect Americans’ rights to own guns and said he wanted to launch a space mission to Mars.

-During his speech, Trump declared himself a victim and aired his grievances.
+Trump also declared himself a victim and aired his grievances.

 He made an issue of Special Counsel Robert Mueller’s investigation into Russian interference in the 2016 election.
 The probe found insufficient evidence to establish that the Trump campaign engaged in a criminal conspiracy with Moscow.
 It also described numerous attempts by Trump to impede Mueller’s probe, but stopped short of declaring that he committed a crime.